-There's no getting away from the fact that in 2016 businesses are going to have to pay more money to be seen on social media platforms.
+If you're asking yourself: "how do I promote my Facebook page", there's no getting away from the fact that you're going to have to pay more money to be seen on social media platforms.
 As platforms continually change their algorithms bit by bit, the free reach declines evermore.
 Facebook leads the way with its 'Pay to Play' style now and the others will no doubt follow suit.
 The reality is that if brands want to be seen by more people then, they are going to have to pay to use Facebook for business.

 Not many people realise that once they 'Like' a Facebook page, they are not automatically going to receive all the content that the page posts.
 If however you 'Like' a page and then click on the little arrow head next to the word 'Like', a drop down box will appear.
 You then have the choice to request 'to be sent notifications of each update or not'.
 The default is set to 'All Off' so in order for you to receive the updates of that page you have to manually change it to 'All On'.
 If it’s left on ‘All Off’ then your marketing on Facebook won’t be fully reaching your target audience.